SlipperyJim/AddLink/README.md

 Manual Install:
 1. Create a folder called AddLink in %appdata%\Playnite\Extensions.
-2. Copy the two files (Addlink.ps1 and extension.yaml) to the folder.
+2. Copy the Addlink.ps1, extension.yaml and icon.png to the folder.
 3. Make sure the extension is enabled in Playnite -> Settings -> Extensions.

 To use, select one or multiple games and run the appropriate command from the Extensions menu, or select a single game in details view and choose the command from the settings menu (F3).